 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Shimizu Corporation, headquartered in Japan, reported significant carbon emissions across various regions.
 The total emissions for Japan were approximately 209,420,000 kg CO2e for Scope 1 and about 91,581,000 kg CO2e for Scope 2.
-Globally, the company emitted around 222,397,000 kg CO2e for Scope 1, 100,867,000 kg CO2e for Scope 2, and a substantial 2,500,248,000 kg CO2e for Scope 3 emissions, which includes categories such as the use of sold products and purchased goods and services.
-Shimizu has set ambitious reduction targets, aiming for an 80% reduction in total emissions by 2050 from a 1990 baseline.
-In the near term, the company targets a 33% reduction in Scope 1 and 2 emissions by 2030, and a 20% reduction in Scope 3 emissions by the same year, both from a 2017 baseline.
-These commitments are aligned with the Science Based Targets initiative (SBTi) and reflect the company's dedication to achieving net-zero emissions by 2050.
-The company has also made strides towards sustainability with its new head office building, which is designed to cut carbon dioxide emissions by 50% from 1990 levels and achieve zero-carbon status.
-Shimizu's climate commitments demonstrate a proactive approach to addressing climate change and reducing its environmental impact across all scopes of emissions.
+Globally, the company emitted around 222,397,000 kg CO2e for Scope 1, 100,867,000 kg CO2e for Scope 2, and 2,490,000,000 kg CO2e for Scope 3 emissions, which includes categories such as use of sold products and purchased goods and services.
+Shimizu has set ambitious reduction targets, committing to a 33% reduction in absolute Scope 1 and 2 GHG emissions by 2030 and a 63% reduction by 2050, using 2017 as the baseline year.
+Additionally, the company aims for a 20% reduction in Scope 3 emissions by 2030 and 43% by 2050.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with keeping global warming well below 2°C. In terms of long-term commitments, Shimizu has pledged to achieve net-zero emissions by 2050, aiming for an 80% reduction from 1990 levels.
+The company has also focused on specific initiatives, such as constructing a new head office building designed to cut carbon dioxide emissions by 50% from 1990 levels and achieve zero-carbon status by 2020.
+Overall, Shimizu Corporation is actively working towards substantial emissions reductions and has established a framework for monitoring and achieving its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents